-This service will offer all enterprises that have declared goods to the Norwegian Customs, a monthly overview of all customs declarations pertaining to their own enterprise.
+This service will offer all enterprises that have declared goods to the Norwegian Customs, a monthly overview of all declarations pertaining to their own enterprise.
 One overview per customer number will be prepared.
 The Norwegian Customs' declaration system (TVINN) is the source of information in the overview.
-The customs declaration overview will be made available on the second working day following the end of the previous month.
+The declaration overview will be made available on the second working day following the end of the previous month.
 When a new overview becomes available in Altinn, the enterprise will receive notification via e-mail from Altinn.

 Registered enterprises liable for VAT

-The declaration overview is only an overview of parts of the information the enterprise is already in possession of through the approved customs declarations.
+The declaration overview is only an overview of parts of the information the enterprise is already in possession of through the approved declarations.
 Enterprises that import and export goods must continue to maintain the preservation obligation in accordance with Section 4-12 of the Customs Act with regulations.

 VAT basis and statistical value

-Generally, the VAT basis will correspond to the statistical value (column 46 in the customs declaration) plus any duties and tax, although there are exceptions.
+Generally, the VAT basis will correspond to the statistical value (column 46 in the declaration) plus any duties and tax, although there are exceptions.
 These exceptions are: